Sacre Coeur, Paris

 Sacre-Coeur and Montmartre: Managing One of Paris’s Most Overrun Hills

-The steps in front of the basilica are where pickpockets operate systematically.
+The steps in front of the basilica are where pickpockets work systematically.
 Keep your bag in front of you.
-The vendors with “friendship bracelets” and the people approaching you with clipboards are not fundraising for anything real.
+The vendors with string bracelets and the people approaching with clipboards are not collecting for any genuine charity.

 Montmartre Beyond the Tourist Trail

-Most visitors go to Sacre-Coeur, take photos on the steps, walk ten minutes to Place du Tertre (portrait artists, overpriced crepes, significant crowds), and then leave.
-The actual neighbourhood is considerably better than that circuit suggests.
+Most visitors do Sacre-Coeur, take photographs on the steps, walk ten minutes to Place du Tertre (portrait artists, overpriced crepes, significant crowds), and leave.
+The actual neighbourhood is considerably more interesting.

-Walk down Rue Lepic instead.
-It goes north-south through the residential part of the hill and has a decent market on Tuesday and Friday mornings, normal cafes with normal prices, and the two remaining windmills.
-Moulin de la Galette at the top of the street is a restaurant now; Moulin Radet still looks like what it is.
+Rue Lepic runs north-south through the residential part of the hill: a Tuesday and Friday morning market, normal cafes at normal prices, and the two remaining windmills.
+Moulin de la Galette is a restaurant now; Moulin Radet still looks like what it is.

 Rue des Abbesses is where people who live in Montmartre eat and drink.
-More interesting than Place du Tertre.
+The bistros along here are for the neighbourhood, not for the tourists.

-The Musée de Montmartre (12 Rue Cortot, around €15) is in an old manor house where Renoir had his studio and Utrillo lived.
-The permanent collection covers the neighbourhood’s artistic history well; the garden has a good view of the Sacre-Coeur without the crowds.
+Musée de Montmartre (12 Rue Cortot, around €15) is in the manor house where Renoir had his studio.
+The permanent collection covers the neighbourhood’s artistic history from the Belle Epoque; the garden has a good view of Sacre-Coeur without the crowds.

-Avoid anything on or immediately around Place du Tertre.
+Avoid anything immediately around Place du Tertre.
 The markup is severe and the quality is below the Paris average.

-For a cheap, excellent meal: take the Metro to Jules Joffrin (line 12) and walk the short distance to Rue du Mont-Cenis.
-Several very ordinary-looking restaurants here serve neighbourhood food at €12-15 for a two-course lunch.
-This is not glamorous but it’s how the 18th arrondissement actually eats.
+For a cheap, excellent meal: take Metro Line 12 to Jules Joffrin and walk to Rue du Mont-Cenis.
+Several ordinary-looking restaurants serve neighbourhood food at €12-15 for a two-course lunch.
+This is how the 18th arrondissement actually eats.

-Cafe des Deux Moulins (15 Rue Lepic) from the film Amelie is still there and still serving coffee.
-It’s fine.
+Café des Deux Moulins (15 Rue Lepic), made famous by the film Amélie, is still there and still serving coffee.
 Budget a coffee rather than a meal.

 Getting There